kleenkanteen/my-website/src/content/blog/after-zapdos.md

 description: "What I'm up to after shutting down my second startup."
 ---

 After officially calling it quits on Zapdos about 1.5 months ago, I've been drifting.
 Last month I talked to 8 people who were looking for technical cofounders or were exploring ideas.
 None of them had real traction or a solid idea.
 So many timewasters where there was no point in talking.
-They should have a paid pilot contract signed and to build the product to show in the demo calls, or had a pilot call coming soon and need to whip up a quick prototype.
+They should have a paid pilot signed and just needed to build the product, or had a pilot call coming soon and needed help in whipping up a quick prototype.
+You do not need a technical cofounder when you have had 0 customer conversations.

 Last week I met a structural engineer who told me where he could see improvements in his tools.
 He had ideas and was entrepreneurial.
 He would work efficiently but had a hard time convincing his coworkers to do the same.
 For example he used LLMs but most of his cowokers didn't.